wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 # Migrating from WSO2 EI 6.x to WSO2 EI 7.0

 This guide provides an overview of the recommended migration strategy for migrating from WSO2 EI 6.x to WSO2 EI 7.0.
-Note that these guidelines are only applicable when you are migrating the ESB profile of EI 6.x to either the Micro Integrator or the Ballerina Integrator in EI 7.0.
+Note that these guidelines are only applicable when you are migrating the ESB profile of EI 6.x to the Micro Integrator in EI 7.0.

 ## Before you begin